OlivierLD/ROB/docker/README.md

 And you can choose the option you want!

 As seen above, the port `9999` is exposed.
 This means that you can reach it.
-Depending on the option you choosed for the demo, in a browser (from the machine you started docker, for example), you can run `http://localhost:9999/web/index.html`, and start from there.
+Depending on the option you chose for the demo, in a browser (from the machine you started docker, for example), you can run `http://localhost:9999/web/index.html`, and start from there.

 ### Graphical Desktop